boyter/boyter.org/content/posts/2015-10-30-searchcode-local.md

 ---
 I am going to copy the searchcode pitch itself below quickly before explaining it a bit further.

-&#8220;searchcode offers powerful code search over billions of lines of open source code.
+"searchcode offers powerful code search over billions of lines of open source code.
 Imagine what it could do with your private repositories.

 There have been requests to offer a downloadable version of searchcode.
 Given enough interest a downloadable hostable version of searchcode will be offered.
 Register your email below to register your interest.

 Note that there would be a free Community version available for all users as well as paid version offering support.
 Functionality would remain the same across all versions.
-This would be similar to how [Octopus Deploy][1] is offered.&#8221;
+This would be similar to how [Octopus Deploy][1] is offered."

 In short I am considering writing a hostable version of searchcode.
 Most likely it would consist of a Java application one could download and use to get similar results to searchcode.com itself (probably at smaller scale however).